Where’s My Refund? What California Taxpayers Need To Know

 Why Is My California Refund Taking So Long?

 Some California state tax returns require extra reviews, leading to longer processing times.
+These can included amended returns, or those with unusual income sources or deductions.
 The FTB needs to review more complex returns for:

 Missing Refunds